chingu-voyages/voyage-project-tier1-restaurantsim/README.md

 - Menu Fetching and Display

-  - [ ] The application should fetch menu data from the provided JSON file and categorize it appropriately.
+  - [ ] The application should fetch menu data from the provided JSON file and categorize it by:
+        - meals,
+        - drinks,
+        - desserts.
   - [ ] All menu items must be displayed with:
         - images,
         - names,
         - prices.
   - [ ] Users should be able to view the menu in an organized manner, with categories clearly delineated.

 - Order Management